manish0x0f/AoC-2021/README.md

 ## resources

-- https://yewtu.be/watch?v=GcW4mgmgSbw(see this to get gist of fixed and dynamic sliding window)
+- https://yewtu.be/watch?v=GcW4mgmgSbw (see this to get gist of fixed and dynamic sliding window)
 -